pedroalbanese/rc4/README.md

 In cryptography, RC4 (Rivest Cipher 4, also known as ARC4 or ARCFOUR, meaning Alleged RC4) is a stream cipher.
 While it is remarkable for its simplicity and speed in software, multiple vulnerabilities have been discovered in RC4, rendering it insecure.
 See [RFC 7465: Prohibiting RC4 Cipher Suites](https://www.rfc-editor.org/rfc/rfc7465).

+RC4 is not considered one of the best cryptographic systems due to encryption security, and in some applications it can become very insecure systems.
+However, some RC4-based systems are safe or quite safe in a practical context.

 #### Synopsis
 ```batch
 RC4 Encrypt 1.0 - ALBANESE Research Lab © 2016